Paradise Flying Snake Care Guide

 Heating

-Tree-dwelling species such as the Paradise Flying Snake will not benefit from under-tank heating elements such as heat pads.
+Tree-dwelling species such as the paradise flying snake will not benefit much from under-tank heating elements such as heat pads.
 Therefore, an overhead heat source is necessary to provide them with the heat they require.
 You should maintain an ambient temperature of about 80°F. They are also partial sun baskers, often taking up the opportunity to do so at least 5-6 days a week in the early morning to afternoon hours.
 Therefore, a UVB + UVA basking bulb (UVI: 1.1 - 3.0) is recommended for use during the daylight hours.
 As with all heat sources, a thermostat is necessary to keep the heat output stable.
 For basking bulbs, a dimming proportional thermostat is the best option.
 Set your thermostat to 90°F and fix your probe to a safe and secure position near the tallest basking point.
 Using an infrared thermometer gun, you can dial in the correct temperature as needed.
 The basking spot should not exceed 92°F at any given time.

 Diet and Feeding